bf4648/setup-ssh-on_windows/README.md

 cd ~/git/setup-ssh-on_windows
 ./setupSSHOnWindows.sh
 ```
+6. If you are using virtualbox, be sure to change your network to a 'NAT Network'

 ## To log in using ssh use the windows user name and windows password of the user